lelouchneo/tyk-docs/tyk-docs/content/tyk-sync.md

   - /advanced-configuration/manage-multiple-environments/tyk-sync/
 ---

-Tyk Sync is a command line tool and library to manage and synchronise a Tyk installation with your version control system (VCS).
+Tyk Sync is a comman line tool and library to manage and synchronise a Tyk installation with your version control system (VCS).

 {{< note success >}}
 **Note**